openforcefield/openforcefield.org/content/news/aug-2019-meeting-announcement.md

 * _Dev day:_ Software, technical issues, interfaces and other discussions among developers;
 *  _Broad discussions:_

-  - Addressing feedback from industry partners;
+  - Addressing feedback from industry partners
-  - Completing Force Field Release-1;
+  - Completing Force Field Release-1
-  - Force Field Release-2 plans;
+  - Force Field Release-2 plans
-  - Roadmaps;
+  - Roadmaps
-  - Software development / maintenance;
+  - Software development / maintenance
   - Data handling (J. Chodera suggestions):

-     + Generating and organizing quantum chemical datasets for QCArchive and producing standardized official QM datasets: Everything from identifying molecule sets, ingesting them, preprocessing them, archiving them, orchestrating QCFractal workflows, tagging the datasets in QCArchive, and making them programmatically available as a full dataset;
+     + Generating and organizing quantum chemical datasets for QCArchive and producing standardized official QM datasets: Everything from identifying molecule sets, ingesting them, preprocessing them, archiving them, orchestrating QCFractal workflows, tagging the datasets in QCArchive, and making them programmatically available as a full dataset
-     + A simple way to manage the submission and management of large small molecule QCFractal datasets and their priorities;
+     + A simple way to manage the submission and management of large small molecule QCFractal datasets and their priorities
-     + Curating physical property datasets and producing standardized official datasets for parameterization and assessment: Everything from identifying ThermoML Archive data for optimization or assessment, host-guest systems, and protein-ligand systems from BindingDB Validation set or D3R Grand Challenges;
+     + Curating physical property datasets and producing standardized official datasets for parameterization and assessment: Everything from identifying ThermoML Archive data for optimization or assessment, host-guest systems, and protein-ligand systems from BindingDB Validation set or D3R Grand Challenges
      + Optimizing parameters based on official releases: How we organize all the code and orchestrate the execution and make this reproducible.